bythealphabet/mern-boilerplate/README.md

     export default EmotionThemeProvider;

-after making thes to configurations we can add the decorator to the .storybook/preview.js
+after making these configurations we can add the decorator to the .storybook/preview.js

     +   import { addDecorator } from "@storybook/react";
     +   import EmotionThemeProvider from "./decorator";